The Complete Guide to Outdoor Kitchen Furniture and Features

 The whole purpose of your outdoor kitchen space is to churn out delicious meals.
 A few cooking devices to consider adding include:

-Grill — Your outdoor grill likely will be the focal point of your outdoor kitchen.
-Built-in gas grills are the most popular choices, but you can talk to your contractor about alternative charcoal options and smokers, too.
+• Grill: Your outdoor grill will likely be the focal point of your outdoor kitchen.
+Built-in gas grills are the most popular choice, but you can also talk to your contractor about alternative charcoal options and smokers, too.

 Sink & Counter Space